 Why now is the best time to go all natural

 It’s funny if you think about it.
 Up until about a century ago, just about everything was naturally natural!
 What does that mean?
 Watch an episode of Little House on the Prairie.
 Did you see them using bleach to wash their bathrooms or disinfectant spray to kill germs?
 Okay, so they didn’t really have indoor bathrooms, but if they did, they would be using a natural cleaner because that’s all they had.

 This whole theory that we need to douse everything (including ourselves) with chemical cleaners is a fairly new notion.
 It’s also an idea that is past its prime.
 With more and more people becoming aware of the dangers of chemical ingredients, finding natural solutions is getting easier every day.
 The best part?
-While you can buy all-natural cleaners and bath products in a store, it’s even easier (and cheaper) to just make them yourself!
+While you can buy 100% natural cleaners and bath products in a store, it’s even easier (and cheaper) to just make them yourself!
 Read on for 10 super simple life hacks that will help you cut out chemicals and live a more natural life.

 Life Hacks for a More Natural Home

 Create a more natural home inside and out with these cleaning tips, health & beauty ideas, and even a few tips for outside your home!

 There’s a reason why just about every list of tips for natural cleaning products talks about lemons, baking soda, and vinegar.
 This powerful trio can clean just about anything, either on their own or by working together.
 Use them to clean everything from your kitchen sink to your bathroom shower.
 A few examples of how to use them to make your own cleaning products include:

 - Vinegar + baking soda + hot water = drain unclogger

 - Baking soda + lemon = stain remover (test on an inconspicuous spot first)